raydac/battleships-resurrection/README.md

 # Requirements to build

 ## Mobile client
-The mobile client is most hard part today to be built because it requires Sun WTK 2.5.2 and JDK 1.5, they both can be still found on Oracle site, but I am not sure that the picture will be saved next several years.
+The mobile client is most hard part today to be built because it requires Sun WTK 2.5.2 and JDK 1.5, they both can be still found on Oracle site, but I am not sure that the picture will be the same during next several years.
 I have restored some Motorola A008 device profile for the WTK, and it can be used to get picture of working device.
-To be honesty I have not ever saw working mobile client on the real device because during development it was an absolutely new device with GPRS support and guys in Sweden had to visit the Sweden Motorola laboratory to test the client to write report for me, very long way to debug.
+To be honesty I have not ever saw working mobile client on the real device because during development it was an absolutely new device with GPRS support and guys in Sweden had to visit the Sweden Motorola laboratory to test the client to write report for me, it was very long way to debug.

 ![A008 screenshot](battleships-resurrection/battleships-client-a008/assets/emulator_screenshot.jpg)

-To build the mobile client from project root, you need use maven profile `midlet`.
+To build the mobile client from the project root, you need use maven profile `midlet` and tune paths in the pom to your installed JDK 1.5 and keep in mind that the `preverify` tool is presented only for Linux.

 ## PC client
 The PC client has been totally rewritten in pure Java 11.
 I didn't have sources of C++ client (only graphics and sound resources from the technical version), so that I had to restore whole game process from the scratch (but I've made an endeavor to make it as much as possible close to the original one).
 The most terrible part was to calculate offsets and ship arrangements on the field because I had not any contact with designers of the original game and many steps I made through guesswork.